allegient-labs/bootcamp-refactoring/README.md

 ## Summary

+- Test coverage is what allows you to refactor.
+QED tests are critical.
 - Prefer duplication over the wrong abstraction
 - Reach for open/closed
 - (Kent Beck) make the change easy (this might be hard), then make the easy change